-The <DISPLAY_MODE> parameters depend on what modes are supported by the emulator.
-See the <MODE> syntax pages for details on supported display modes.

-Display modes default to the last one specified.
+••• The <display_mode> parameters depend on what modes are supported by the emulator.
+See the <mode> syntax pages for details on supported display modes.</mode></display_mode> Display modes default to the last one specified.
 Therefore, if you would like to examine data areas after using the mnemonic display mode, you should change the mode.
 When a sequence of data items is provided for memory modification, the sequence is repeated until the entire range has been modified.
 If symbols have been defined, either by loading a symbol file or by using the sym command, these symbols can be used in the m command and will appear in the mnemonic mode (-dm) memory display.
 The command processor retains the name of the last module referenced.
 If a symbol does not contain a module name, the list of global symbols is searched.
 If the symbol is not found, the list of user symbols is searched.
-If the symbol is still not found, the system searches the last module referenced.
-If it doesn't find it there, the rest of the modules are searched.

-map (specify mapping of memory to emulation or user memory and to RAM or ROM)

-mo (specify global access and display modes)

-io (display modify I/O locations (for processors which support dedicated I/O))
+If the symbol is not found, the last module referenced.
+If a three, the rest of the modules are searched.
+See Also map (specify mapping of memory to emulation or user memory and to RAM or ROM) mo (specify global access and display modes) io (display modify I/O locations (for processors which support dedicated I/O))